Lake Atitlan

 Maya Moon Lodge (two nights)

 The beautiful and peaceful Maya Moon Lodge has private cabins and shared dorm rooms.
 Our family enjoyed two nights in a two-story cabin with a private bathroom.
 I am not gonna lie, there were large spiders on the walls when we got there.
-They disappeared after we settled in — maybe they were as afraid of us as I was of them!
+Happy to say that they disappeared after we settled in — maybe they were as afraid of us as I was of them!
 I did move my bed away from the walls though.

-It is pure bliss to sit on the patio or dock with sounds of birds, lancha boats, and erupting volcanos in the near distance.
-The lodge has a restaurant and bar so you do not even have to leave.
-However, exploring the areas is part of the fun and just a short boat ride or a walk to a nearby village.
+It was pure bliss to sit on the patio or dock with sounds of birds, lancha boats, and erupting volcanos in the near distance — my happy place.
+The lodge has a restaurant and bar; however, exploring the areas is part of the fun and just a short boat ride or a walk to a nearby village.
 The staff can help arrange tours and make connections with local guides.
 I also highly suggest their morning yoga on the pier.

 Panajachel Airbnb (two nights)